 Most of the listed words above have similar meaning – whitish ghost-like creature.
-My friend, a local from Ukerewe Island explained that things are slowly changing and nowadays those negative words are used less frequently due to work and education of NGOs in local communities .
+A local from Ukerewe Island explained that things are slowly changing and nowadays those negative words are used less frequently due to work and education of NGOs in local communities .
 The proper non insulting term in Swahili would be mtu mwenye uremavu wa ngozi which means a person with skin disability.

 Having sex with a woman with albinism will cure AIDS.

 Potions and Charms made of Albino body parts bring Wealth and Good Luck